plhhnu/HCCST/README.md

 - **Multi-task optimization:** HCCST is trained with reconstruction, cross-modal contrastive, modality consistency, and prototype regularization losses.

 The learned embeddings can be used for spatial clustering, trajectory inference, marker gene visualization, and pseudotime analysis.
+## Data availability
+All datasets used in this study are publicly available from the original studies or official data repositories.
+The DLPFC dataset was obtained from the spatialLIBD resource (https://research.libd.org/spatialLIBD/).
+The Human Breast Cancer (Block A Section 1), Mouse Brain Serial Section 1 (Sagittal-Anterior), Human Breast Cancer (DCIS), and Adult Mouse Brain (FFPE) datasets were obtained from the 10x Genomics public datasets portal: https://www.10xgenomics.com/datasets/human-breast-cancer-block-a-section-1-1-standard-1-0-0, https://www.10xgenomics.com/datasets/mouse-brain-serial-section-1-sagittal-anterior-1-standard-1-0-0, https://www.10xgenomics.com/datasets/human-breast-cancer-ductal-carcinoma-in-situ-invasive-carcinoma-ffpe-1-standard-1-3-0, and https://www.10xgenomics.com/datasets/adult-mouse-brain-ffpe-1-standard-1-3-0, respectively.
+The mouse primary visual cortex STARmap dataset and the Human Intestine Cancer (FFPE) dataset used in this study were obtained from the MuCST repository and its associated Zenodo record (https://github.com/xkmaxidian/MuCST; https://doi.org/10.5281/zenodo.10627683).
+The original Human Intestine Cancer (FFPE) Visium dataset is also publicly available from 10x Genomics (https://www.10xgenomics.com/datasets/human-intestine-cancer-1-standard).

 ## Installation